 I found out that ensuring accessibility really isn’t that difficult as long as you do your research and create open communication and safe spaces for others.
 I’ve learned that it’s relatively easy to provide opportunities for people with disability, especially young people, to be a part of mainstream opportunities.
 And most importantly, I discovered that a large portion of the time I did just as much learning as the young people in the room.

-Haley Zilberberg was a Co-Designer for the Emerging Young Leaders Program.
+This article was written by a Co-Designer for the Emerging Young Leaders Program.
 The next round of applications for the program will be announced in 2020.